 A. This MOU or any part hereof shall be reviewed annually and renegotiated in the case of

-1) changes required by Federal or State Law, or regulations, or court action; or 2) a funding affecting the substance of this agreement.
+1) changes required by Federal or State Law, regulations, or court action; or 2) a decrease in funding affecting the substance of this agreement.

-B. The term of this MOU is for one year: January 1, 2019 through December 31, 2019
+B. The term of this MOU is for one year: January 1, 2021 through December 31, 2021